loxilb-io/loxilbdocs/docs/service-sharding.md

 EOF
 ```

 Here we are explicitly specifying ```loxilb.io/zoneinstance: "llb-inst2"``` to choose an instance.
-The created services as follows :
+The created services are as follows :
 ```
 $ kubectl get svc
 NAME         TYPE           CLUSTER-IP      EXTERNAL-IP          PORT(S)           AGE